MichelLaplane/VisualGuitarGrid/README.md

 - Enter an optional chord name and export as PNG.

 This is a first version.
 Enhancements possible: barre chords, presets, SVG export, printing.

+Short story of what I did and why I implemented a small Windows Forms (.NET 8) application to draw and edit guitar chord grids (grilles d'accords) based on the Back2Guitar layout you referenced.
+The app supports configuring number of strings and frets, entering tuning, placing fretted notes, marking open (Shift+Click) and muted strings (right-click), adding a finger number, entering a chord name and exporting the diagram as a PNG.
+I prepared a Visual Studio solution and performed the initial commit to your repo’s main branch.

+How to run the project locally

+Clone the repository: git clone https://github.com/MichelLaplane/VisualGuitarGrid.git Open VisualGuitarGrid.sln in Visual Studio (you requested VS 2026 — the project targets net8.0-windows).
+Build and run the VisualGuitarGrid project.